-The writer of these pages, bound by the strongest ties of affection and of love in Christ to many who belong to bodies assuming the title of *Church of God,* has studiously avoided all collusion of judgment with his brethren on this subject, although he has often conversed with them concerning it.
-He has done no more than withdraw himself from the things he found among them, when those things appeared to him at variance with God&#8217;s word, always endeavouring to &#8220;keep the unity of the Spirit in the bond of peace,&#8221; and remembering that word, &#8220;If thou take forth the precious from the vile, thou shalt be as my mouth&#8221; (@Jeremiah 15), a direction of unspeakable value in the present confusion.
+The writer of these pages, bound by the strongest ties of affection and of love in Christ to many who belong to bodies assuming the title of *Church of God*, has studiously avoided all collusion of judgment with his brethren on this subject, although he has often conversed with them concerning it.
+He has done no more than withdraw himself from the things he found among them, when those things appeared to him at variance with God's word, always endeavouring to "keep the unity of the Spirit in the bond of peace", and remembering that word, "If thou take forth the precious from the vile, thou shalt be as my mouth" (@Jeremiah 15), a direction of unspeakable value in the present confusion.
 His affection is not lessened; his attachment is neither interrupted nor impaired.

-Two considerations especially constrain the writer to declare what to him appears the instruction of the Scriptures on this head: duty to the Lord (and the welfare of His Church is the highest of all considerations); and love to brethren&#8212;a love which must be guided by faithfulness to the Lord.
+Two considerations especially constrain the writer to declare what to him appears the instruction of the Scriptures on this head: duty to the Lord (and the welfare of His Church is the highest of all considerations); and love to brethren -- a love which must be guided by faithfulness to the Lord.
 He writes these pages because the project of making churches is one of the hindrances in the way of the accomplishment of what all

-| Published originally in French, in Switzerland, about 1840.
-In English it has been entitled, &#8220;Reflections on the Ruined Condition of the Church; and on the Efforts making by Churchmen and Dissenters to Restore it to its Primitive Order.&#8221;
+¦Published originally in French, in Switzerland, about 1840.
+In English it has been entitled, "Reflections on the Ruined Condition of the Church; and on the Efforts making by Churchmen and Dissenters to Restore it to its Primitive Order."

 {139}